 Think about people who cannot come to the event, such as people who are sick, people who live in another city, people who are quarantined, or

 people who are at higher risk of complications of COVID-19

 .
 Consider streaming the service online so that these people can take part.
 Some people may want to wait until the pandemic is over to hold a funeral or memorial service so that there is no limit to the number of people who can come and no risk of infection.

 Try to have the event outdoors if you can, with lots of fresh air and space for people to keep their distance from each other.
 If you have to have the event indoors, try to find the largest space you can, open doors and windows for better air circulation.

-The larger the group is, the higher the risk is for COVID-19 to spread.
-This is why events cannot have more than 50 people at once.
-This number includes everyone except for staff who work at the site.
-Whether the event is 50 people or 15 people, try to keep your physical distance from others who are not in your household.
+The larger the group is, the higher the likelihood for COVID-19 to spread.
+This is why funerals cannot have more than 10 people at once including the officiant.
+There should be no receptions of any kind inside or outside in any venue including homes or community-based venues.
+Try to keep your physical distance from others who are not in your household.
 It is easy to forget guidance when surrounded by people you know and love, especially in a situation like a funeral or memorial service.
 Nods and waves are ways you can greet others and offer support.